AsadAli-08/Employee-Attrition-Risk-Analysis/README.md

     * Filters : Date/ Unit/ Location/ Cadre/ Grade/ Gender/ Function
     * KPIs :  Predicted High Risk Employee %/ High Risk Employee Count/ Medium Risk Employee Count/ Low Risk Employee Count
     * Visuals : Attrition Risk Probability Distribution (Column Chart)/ Attrition Risk Band Distribution (Pie Chart)/ Attrition Risk Heatmap (Matrix)/ Attrition Risk by                 Tenure Band (Bar Chart)/ Attrition Risk by Age Band (Bar Chart)/ Attrition Risk by Cadre-Grade (Bar Chart)
+    * Observations  :
+        *  Around 4.74% of employees (1,292 employees) are at high risk of attrition
+        *  Majority of employees (~89%) are at low risk, while ~6% fall in the medium risk category
+        *  Executive and Supervisor Trainee cadres show the highest concentration of high-risk employees
+        *  Employees with 0–10 years of tenure are significantly more prone to attrition risk
+        *  The 18–25 age group has the highest attrition risk, which reduces with increasing age
+        *  Units 5, 6, 16, 28, 30, and 34 (Anonymised) have a higher proportion of at-risk employees
+        *  Functions 342, 347, 361, 354, and 358 (Anonymised) show the highest attrition risk levels

 *  Employee Risk Register :
     * Filters : Date/ Unit/ Location/ Cadre/ Grade/ Gender/ Function